destefanis/design-lint/README.md

 ### Error Array

 Design Lint references one array of all the errors returned by the lint rules.
 Each error in the array is an object.
-A given layer in Figma can have multiple errors, say it's missing both a text style and using an incorrect fill color, so we use that layers unique ID (set by Figma) to indentify which errors belong to it.
+A given layer in Figma can have multiple errors, let's say it's missing both a text style and using an incorrect fill color, so we use that layers unique ID (set by Figma) to identify which errors belong to it.

 ### Error Object